Adaptive Multi-User Clustering and Power Allocation for NOMA Systems with Imperfect SIC: System Model

-where \gls{Pt} is the transmit power at the \gls{BS}, \gls{hi} is the channel coefficient between the \gls{BS} and $i^{th}$ user, \gls{N0} is the noise power, and \gls{I} is the inter-cell interference.
-Assuming \gls{G} ($<$\gls{N}) users are allocated with the available bandwidth at any time instant, the normalized data rate for a user $i$ in case of an \gls{OMA} system is formulated as
+where \gls{Pt} is the transmit power at the \gls{BS}, \gls{hi} is the channel coefficient between the \gls{BS} and a user $i$, \gls{N0} is the additive white Gaussian noise variance, and \gls{I} is the inter-cell interference.
+Assuming \gls{G} ($\leq $\gls{N}) users are allocated with the available bandwidth at any time instant, the normalized data rate for a user $i$ in case of an \gls{OMA} system is formulated as